 Yet, again, in Shishkin, there is an inability to create that identity other than through a sequence of different moments, "a stream of small memories, one after the other".

 One question might be: Why seek to deny contingency or sequence?
 Do not all such endeavours become games or practices that play with contingency and sequence for particular effects?
 Does not the question of drive, movement or passage become that of participation.
 For example, with Saporta's novel, Coe points out,

-"the reader – always looking to make connections between the different fragments – becomes a conscious participant in the process of imposing a linear sequence, while at the same time remaining aware that all narrative is an act of memory, and that memory is necessarily random."Why not face up to the supplement at the origin of language, and of narration, it might be added (Derrida, 1976: 270), the additive substitution that articulates the non-identity at the heart of identification, as continually re-enacted and altered memorial, and puts the sequence in presence, to open up, while always putting in question and resisting, more or less successfully, the 'narrative drive' or, rather, the narrative passage; of minds fighting with themselves?
+"the reader – always looking to make connections between the different fragments – becomes a conscious participant in the process of imposing a linear sequence, while at the same time remaining aware that all narrative is an act of memory, and that memory is necessarily random."Why not face up to the supplement at the origin of language (Derrida, 1976: 270), and of narration, it might be added, the additive substitution that articulates the non-identity at the heart of identification, as a continually re-enacted and altered memorial, and puts the sequence into presence, to open up, while always putting in question and resisting, more or less successfully, the 'narrative drive' or, rather, the narrative passage; of minds fighting (agon-ising) with themselves?